Alfresco/alfresco-js-api/README.md

 - 1.5 Activiti

 # Node
-To correctly use this component check that on your machine is running Node version 5.0.0 or higher.
+To correctly use the alfresco-js-api in node check that on your machine is running Node version 5.0.0 or higher.

 # Api Modules complete methods list